 Cerumen becomes a problem when it builds up in the ear canal blocking sound from reaching the eardrum.
 When wax builds up in the canal it needs to be cleaned out.
 DO NOT USE COTTON SWABS TO REMOVE EAR WAX FROM YOUR EARS.
 Cotton swabs can push the earwax down to ear the eardrum making it hard to remove later or worse, you may push the swab through the eardrum.

 We recommend having an audiologist remove the wax.
-You can help by using a wax drops in your canals for 3-4 days prior to your appointment.
+You can help by using drops of mineral oil or over the counter wax soften drops in your ear canals 3-4 days prior to your appointment.
 The drops soften the wax and it is easier to remove.

-Don’t use cotton swabs to clean wax from your ears.
+DO NOT use cotton swabs to clean your ear canals!